 In lieu of full payment, Baylor University offers an installment plan for financial settlement.
 This plan divides the financial obligation for a semester into five payments (summer is divided into two payments) to make the Baylor education more affordable for students and parents.
 It is available to undergraduate and graduate students, part-time and full-time.
 There is a \$60 per semester non-refundable fee for participation in the plan (summer installment fee is \$24).
-This fee is waived if the student receives a monthly stipend.
-A student may elect the installment plan after viewing the invoice online by clicking on the Installment Plan button and remitting the first payment as shown on the invoice through the online payment site at www.baylor.edu/cashiers.
-If paying by mail, remit the installment plan worksheet enclosed with the invoice and the first month's payment by the postmarked due date.
-Notice of monthly billing statements will be emailed for you to view online, with payment due by the first of the following month.
+Students who do not pay in full are automatically defaulted to the installment plan.
+The minimum amount due listed on the semester billing statement is the first installment payment, and must be received by the due date (allow 7 to 10 days for mail delivery.)
+Monthly billing statements are only sent electronically to the student's Baylor email address and to the authorized parent or guardian.
+Students must designate online in the e-bill the authorized parent or guardian.
+Notice of monthly billing statements will be emailed for you to view online, with payments due by the end of the month.
+Monthly billing statements will not be sent by mail.

-A student registering for the first time after the financial settlement deadline (posted on BearWeb) should either pay in full or make the first installment payment online or at the Cashier's Office the same day that the student registers.
-A \$50 late registration fee will be charged when registering for a term after it has begun.
+A student registering for the first time in the semester after the financial settlement due date (posted on BearWeb) should either pay in full or make the first installment payment online or at the Cashier's Office the day after the student registers.
+A \$50 late fee is charged if payment is made after the payment due date indicated on the e-bill, and the late fee increases to \$75 on or after first class day.
+Also, for those that register for the first time in the semester on the first class day or any day thereafter in the term, a \$75 late registration fee will be charged.